 My name is Kate Walls, I’m 58 years old, born and raised in Red Deer, Alberta, Canada.
 I have also lived in Edmonton, Alberta and Vancouver, British Columbia where I completed my Bachelor of Commerce and Masters of Business Administration (MBA) degrees respectively.
 Upon completion of my MBA, I applied for and was awarded the position of a Manager in British Columbia’s Horse Racing industry.
 At the same time, my father’s partner asked me to work in our family construction company in Red Deer as he was going to retire.
 I am currently in my 34th year co-managing a very successful, 340 person road building company founded in 1955 by my father.

 I pride myself on being fair and a voice of the people.
 I conduct myself ethically, am responsible, respectful and operate in a professional manner.
 I’m a ‘get it done’ type of person with a lot of experience dealing with complex problems involving people – any business’ greatest asset.
 Another local Vanner owner and I were instrumental in starting the Central Alberta Gypsy Vanner Show in 2012.
-We’ve since had many shows and other have recently started fun events designed for youth and beginner Gypsy Vanner owners.
+We’ve since had many shows and have recently started fun events designed for youth and beginner Gypsy Vanner owners.
 Our farm and horses have also been active in the GVHS evaluation program of which I am a committee member.
 The Gypsy Vanner Horse Society is our farm’s exclusive registry of choice which we have been members of since May of 2013.
 Our farm promotes the Gypsy Vanner breed at the biggest equine fair in Western Canada (The Mane Event) and has since 2010.
-We also promote Gypsy Vanners via Facebook with a couple of post per day.
+We also promote Gypsy Vanners via Facebook with a couple of posts per day.

 My true love has always been horses!
-Our first Gypsy Vanner arrived from England in 2008 and was soon followed by many more J Now in our 14th season of breeding and as one of the larger breeders in Western Canada (having sold 61 GVHSs registered Gypsy Vanners), I feel compelled to bring together all Gypsy Vanner owners to a single registry that stands above the rest – the Gypsy Vanner Horse Society.
+Our first Gypsy Vanner arrived from England in 2008 and was soon followed by many more :)!
+Now in our 14th season of breeding and as one of the larger breeders in Western Canada (having sold 61 GVHSs registered Gypsy Vanners), I feel compelled to bring together all Gypsy Vanner owners to a single registry that stands above the rest – the Gypsy Vanner Horse Society.
 I would like to see more Gypsy Vanner owners register their horses with the confidence and knowledge that they’re registering with the best registry and to erase the confusion that sometimes exists for new owners of the breed.
 Another of my goals is to further promote the Gypsy Vanner as the best breed to be involved with for people new to horses, especially for children and the use of Gypsy Vanners in therapy programs.
 I would feel privileged to serve Gypsy Vanner owners in North America by serving on the Board of Directors of the Gypsy Vanner Horse Society for a second term.

 Misha Monique Duvernoy: It would be an honour to continue on the Board of Directors for the Gypsy Vanner Horse Society.
 I have a passionate desire to serve the breed which has given me so much pleasure.